Cornish literature: Later 20th century and after

 The later 20th century saw increasing interest in the Cornish language and its literature, and an expansion into other media.
 The dearth of Cornish readers has made the production of novels difficult, though several have now been published.
 The earliest was Melville Bennetto's An Gurun Wosek a Geltya (The Bloody Crown of the Celtic Countries) in 1984; subsequently Michael Palmer published five novels including Jory (1989) and Dyvroans (1998).
 All of these were published in Unified Cornish.
 Tim Saunders and Nicholas Williams are among the contemporary poets writing in Cornish.
 Additionally, writers such as Nick Darke and Alan M. Kent have incorporated a Cornish background into English writing.
 Others have translated foreign works into Cornish.
 Jowann Richards (1926-2005) produced a Cornish translation of the Rubaiyat of Omar Khayyam (ISBN 0-907064-29-9) in 1990.
 Beginning in the 2000s, translators set about translating the Bible in order to redress the handicap unique to Cornish, in that of all the modern Celtic languages, only Cornish had no Bible translation.
 The first complete edition of the New Testament in Cornish, Nicholas Williams's translation Testament Noweth agan Arluth ha Savyour Jesu Cryst, was published at Easter 2002 by Spyrys a Gernow (ISBN 0-9535975-4-7); it uses Unified Cornish Revised orthography.
 The translation was made from the Greek text, and incorporated John Tregear's existing translations with slight revisions.
 In August 2004, Kesva an Taves Kernewek published its edition of the New Testament in Cornish (ISBN 1-902917-33-2), translated by Keith Syed and Ray Edwards; it uses Kernewek Kemmyn orthography.
 It was launched in a ceremony in Truro Cathedral attended by the Archbishop of Canterbury.
-A translation of the Old Testament is currently in preparation.
+Translations of the entire Old and New Testaments were published in 2011 in Kernowek Standard, translated by Nicholas Williams, and in 2020 in Kernewek Kemmyn translated by the Cornish Bible Project.